WhiteHeadbanger/FileSystem/README.md

 1. Fork the repo
 2. Create a branch from `main`, and name it under type/name where type is:
     - feature
     - refactor
     - bugfix
-- documentation
+    - documentation (can mean anything from code comments, to [future] man pages, docstrings)
 3. Make a pull request